The War on Women

 At this point you must be asking, what does child protection have to do with "The War on Women"?
 For the longest time, I thought the war on biological dads was behind the lack of child protection.
 As new information came in, I had to unbiasedly reevaluate my theory based on facts, only to find out, I had it all wrong.
 There was a war on women-more specifically, single parent moms.

 A document surfaced around Feb.
 2004 called the “Standard Policy on Periods of Physical Placement”.
 I read and re-read this document, trying to figure out what this policy’s intent was and was it a contributing factor in “blocking” child protection?
 At first glance, I knew this was what Family Law and county agents kept directing me towards manipulated family case outcomes.
 I decided to start combing CCAP family cases with child custody challenges.
 What I discovered was the Standard Policy on Periods of Physical Placement was appearing in court records in additional text (Word-for-word).
 As I was reviewing cross-county cases I noticed the Standard Policy on Periods of Physical Placement was popping up in other counties.
-So, I did a Google search for “Standard Policy on Periods of Physical Placement Wisconsin” and up came Wisconsin Judicial District Ten with the exact policy on the manipulation of family cases.
+So, I did a Google search for “Standard Policy on Periods of Physical Placement Wisconsin” and up came Wisconsin Judicial District Ten with the exact policy on how to fix of family cases.

 Community members and elected official learning of my advocacy efforts would ask, “What do we need to know?”
 I would say this is what you need to know: Non-biological “significant other” child abuse, assaults, neglect, and fatalities are on the rise in Wisconsin.
 I would explain connecting the dots is not that simple, it is incredibly complex, like a sophisticated RICO scheme.
-I would say counties pursuit and manipulation of family cases for Federal matches and incentives is playing a factor in child abuse, assaults, neglect, and fatalities in the State of Wisconsin.
+I would say counties pursuit and case fixing of family cases for Federal matches and incentives is playing a factor in child abuse, assaults, neglect, and fatalities in the State of Wisconsin.

 After the many years of investigative research, it was time to start asking some hard-hitting questions of some immensely powerful people within the State of Wisconsin and Eau Claire County.
 One of the very first individuals I confronted about my findings was the then Milwaukee County Executive Scott Walker.
 I asked Mr. Walker at a Lincoln Day Dinner in Knapp, Wisconsin if the Milwaukee county budget surplus he was touting on the campaign trail came from Title IV_D and B and DWD Chapter 44 matches and incentive payments from the Federal government?
 In a flash Mr. Walker left the event…why?
 Because he knew exactly what I was talking about.